lp1dev/smartlight-manager/README.md

 #### Install the dependencies

-`# cd smartlight-manager && npm install -g ionic cordova`
+`# cd smartlight-manager && npm install -g ionic cordova && npm install`

 #### Build it for your platform